zowe/community/Secure-Software-Development-Policy/Zowe-SSDP-Organization/Policy.md

 </span>

-## PO: Prepare the organization
+## A. Prepare the organization (PO) / SSFD:PO Prepare the organization
 *Note: PO.1 sub-category is skipped because describes the actual process of defining this policy framework: Policy, Processes and Guidelines.
 Keywords/artifacts: Requirements, Policies, Processes, Best practices, development infrastructures: components, endpoints, etc.
 Additionally, it requires: Maintaining the requirements over time, Documenting them, Communicating them to 3rd party SW components providers

-### PO.2: Implement Roles and Responsibilities:
+### A1.
+Roles and Responsibilities (PO-RR) / SSDF:PO.2 Implement Roles and Responsibilities:
+- Z-SSD-OP:A1.1.PO-RR-CAR (Create and Alter Roles) / (SSDF:PO.2.1):

-- PO.2.1: Create new roles and alter responsibilities for existing roles as needed to encompass all parts of the SSDF.
+Create new roles and alter responsibilities for existing roles as needed to encompass all parts of the SSDF.
 Periodically review and maintain the defined roles and responsibilities, updating them as needed

+- Z-SSD-OP:A1.2.PO-RR-RBT (Role Based Training) / (SSDF:PO.2.2):

-- PO.2.2: Provide role-based training for all personnel with responsibilities that contribute to secure development.
+Provide role-based training for all personnel with responsibilities that contribute to secure development.
 Periodically review personnel proficiency and role-based training, and update the training asneeded.

+- Z-SSD-OP:A1.3.PO-RR-UMC (Upper Management Commitment) / (SSDF:PO.2.3):

-- PO.2.3: Obtain upper management commitment to secure development, and convey that commitment to all with SSDF-related roles and responsibilities.
+Obtain upper management commitment to secure development, and convey that commitment to all with SSDF-related roles and responsibilities.

-### PO.3: Implement Supporting Toolchains
+### A2.
+Supporting Toolchains (ST) / SSFD:PO.3 Implement Supporting Toolchains
+- Z-SSD-OP:A2.1.PO-ST-TCI (Toolchain Components Integration) / (SSDF:PO.3.1):

-- PO.3.1: Specify which tools or tool types must or should be included in each toolchain to mitigate identified risks, as well as how the toolchain components are to be integrated with each other
+Specify which tools or tool types must or should be included in each toolchain to mitigate identified risks, as well as how the toolchain components are to be integrated with each other

+- Z-SSD-OP:A2.2.PO-ST-DMT (Deploy and Maintain Tools) / (SSDF:PO.3.2):

-- PO.3.2: Follow recommended security practices deploying and maintaining tools and toolchains
+Follow recommended security practices deploying and maintaining tools and toolchains

+- Z-SSD-OP:A2.3.PO-ST-GEA (Generate Evidence and Artifacts) / (SSDF:PO.3.3):

-- PO.3.3: Configure tools to generate evidence and artifacts of their support of secure software development practices as defined by the organization.
+Configure tools to generate evidence and artifacts of their support of secure software development practices as defined by the organization.

-### PO.4: Define and Use Criteria for Software Security Checks
+### A3.
+Security Criteria (SC) / SSFD:PO.4 Define and Use Criteria for Software Security Checks
+- Z-SSD-OP:A3.1.PO-SC-SSC (Software Security Checks) / (SSDF:PO.4.1):

-- PO.4.1: Define criteria for software security checks and track throughout the SDLC.
+Define criteria for software security checks and track throughout the SDLC.

+- Z-SSD-OP:A3.2.PO-SC-SNI (Safeguard the Necessary Information) / (SSDF:PO.4.2):

-- PO.4.2: Implement processes, mechanisms, etc. to gather and safeguard the necessary information in support of the criteria.
+Implement processes, mechanisms, etc. to gather and safeguard the necessary information in support of the criteria.

-### PO.5: Implement and Maintain Secure Environments for Software Development
+### A4.
+Secure Environments (SE) / SSFD:PO.5 Implement and Maintain Secure Environments for Software Development
+- Z-SSD-OP:A4.1.PO-SE-SPE (Separate and Protect the Environments) / (SSDF:PO.5.1):

-- PO.5.1: Separate and protect each environment involved in software development.
+Separate and protect each environment involved in software development.

+- Z-SSD-OP:A4.2.PO-SE-HDE (Harden Development Endpoints) / (SSDF:PO.5.2):

-- PO.5.2: Secure and harden development endpoints (i.e., endpoints for software designers, developers, testers, builders, etc.\) to perform development-related tasks using a risk-based approach.
+Secure and harden development endpoints (i.e., endpoints for software designers, developers, testers, builders, etc.\) to perform development-related tasks using a risk-based approach.

-## PS: Protect the Software
+## B. Protect the Software (PS) / PS: Protect the Software

-### PS.1: Protect All Forms of Code from Unauthorized Access and Tampering
+### PS.1: Protect All Code (PAC) / SSDF:????
+Protect All Forms of Code from Unauthorized Access and Tampering
+- Z-SSD-OP:5.1.PS-PAC-SAC (Store All Code) / (SSDF:PS.1.1):

-- PS.1.1: Store all forms of code, including source code and executable code, based on the principle of least privilege so that only authorized personnel, tools,services, etc. have the necessary forms of access.
+Store all forms of code, including source code and executable code, based on the principle of least privilege so that only authorized personnel, tools,services, etc. have the necessary forms of access.

-### PS.2: Provide a Mechanism for Verifying Software Release Integrity
+### PS.2: Software Release Integrity (SRI) / Provide a Mechanism for Verifying Software Release Integrity
+- Z-SSD-OP:PS-SRI-IIA (Integrity Information Availability) / (SSDF:PS.2.1):

-  - PS.2.1: Make integrity verification information available to software purchasers and consumers.
+Make integrity verification information available to software purchasers and consumers.

-### PS.3: Archive and Protect Each Software Release
+### PS.3: Protect Software Releases (PSR) / Archive and Protect Each Software Release
+- Z-SSD-OP:PS-PSR-ANF (Archive Necessary Files) / (SSDF:PS.3.1):

-  - PS.3.1: Securely archive the necessary files and other data (e.g., integrity verification information, provenance data) to be retained for each software release.
+Securely archive the necessary files and other data (e.g., integrity verification information, provenance data) to be retained for each software release.

+- Z-SSD-OP:PS-PSR-MPD (Maintain Provenance Data) / (SSDF:PS.3.2):

-  - PS.3.2: Collect, maintain, and share provenance data for all components and other dependencies of each software release (e.g., in a software bill of materials[SBOM]).
+Collect, maintain, and share provenance data for all components and other dependencies of each software release (e.g., in a software bill of materials[SBOM]).

 [// intentionally commented out]: <> (* ## PW: Produce Well-Secured Software with minimal security vulnerabilities in its releases.)
 [// intentionally commented out]: <> (* ### PW.1: Design Software to Meet Security Requirements and Mitigate Security Risks)